Eogruidae: Description

 Most eogruids are known from rather sparse remains, mostly the tarso-metatarsals and toes.
 The former are generally slender with a distinct crest along the lateral side of the plantar surface.
 The trochlea for the second toe shows a progressive reduction along the various taxa, culminating in its utter absence in Amphipelargus.

 Other skeletal remains are rare.
 Wing elements are known in a few taxa; these are generally highly reduced, suggesting that these birds were flightless.
 The exception appears to be Eogrus itself, which does not show much phalange reduction and hypothetically could still fly, though the rest of the postcranial skeleton is already specialised for cursoriality.

 Classification

 Eogruids were formerly considered to be Gruiformes within the crane-limpkin-trumpeter line, Gruoidea, the exception being Olson 1985 which declared them to be stem-ostriches.
 A study in 2021 based on newly described remains found that eogruids and the related Ergilornithidae are indeed members of Struthoniformes.

-More derived taxa such as Ergilornis and Amphipelargus were sometimes classified as a separate family, Ergilornithidae, but they are now generally accepted to be a subfamily within Eogruidae.
+More derived taxa such as Ergilornis and Amphipelargus were once classified as a separate family, Ergilornithidae, but they are now generally accepted to be a full family.
 Eogruids are rather similar to Geranoididae, a clade of similar flightless gruiforms from North America and Europe, and both groups have occasionally been classified as sister taxa.
 Recently geranoidids have been recovered as basal to the rest of Gruoidea, however, while eogruids are sister-taxa to cranes.